102-128 East Eighth Avenue & 721 Cumberland Street

 RE: the small-scale traffic study, during what months/time period was the traffic study completed?
 Was it during summer months when schools/universities were closed, after the Canada Games Pool closed, during the Covid Pandemic months when many commuters were working remotely?
 All of these factors led to reduced traffic in the area.
 This is a huge change for this neighbourhood and a larger scale traffic study should be requested by City staff and council before they consider approving this proposed project.

-bmjt asked about 1 year ago
+bmjt asked over 1 year ago

 Hello, thank you for taking the time to send in your question.
 Data collection for the small-scale transportation review was conducted in September 2021 after schools and classes resumed session.
 The review also compared the traffic counts with available data from 2019, and found the 2021 counts were on average 7% lower than the 2019 counts, but within a reasonable daily variation.
 For this development, a small-scale transportation review was provided as part of the application; however, the resulting net increase in vehicle trips is considered below the City’s typical threshold for triggering a transportation review.